ogarcia138/predictingCryptoMarketTrends-/README.md

 Hyperparameters & Configurations

    -Logistic Regression:

-       -Typically uses solver='lbfgs' or solver ='saga' for large datasets, with L2 regularization.
+   --Typically uses solver='lbfgs' or solver ='saga' for large datasets, with L2 regularization.

    -Random Forest:

-        -Key hyperparameters include n_estimators (number of trees) and max_depth
+   --Key hyperparameters include n_estimators (number of trees) and max_depth

    -XGBoost:

-        -Commonly tuned parameters are learning_rate, n_estimators, max_depth, and colsample_bytree
+   --Commonly tuned parameters are learning_rate, n_estimators, max_depth, and colsample_bytree

    -Neural Network:

-         -May involve architectures with multiple dense layers, dropout for regularization, batch size, and learning rate.
+   --May involve architectures with multiple dense layers, dropout for regularization, batch size, and learning rate.

-         -Optimizers like Adam or SGD are frequently used, along with ReLU activation functions.
+   --Optimizers like Adam or SGD are frequently used, along with ReLU activation functions.

 By employing a diverse set of models-ranging from interpretable (Logistic Regression) to highly flexible (Neural Networks)-the project aims to identify the optimal balance between predictive accuracy, training speed, and interpratibility.